Cyber and Infrastructure Resilience Assessments

 For more information please see Frequently Asked Questions.

-To discuss the possibility of having an assessment of your facility, please contact the RRAP team.
-Team members are also available to provide an interactive presentation to further explain the program and the products provided.
+If you're a CI owner or operator, contact us to discuss the possibility of having an assessment of your facility.
+Members are also available to provide an interactive presentation to further explain the program and the products provided.

 - Date modified: